Learning Outcomes

 Introduction

 Settlement offers play a central role in civil litigation, both as a means to resolve disputes early and as a tactical tool to influence costs.
 Part 36 of the Civil Procedure Rules (CPR) sets out a structured process for making formal offers to settle, with significant cost consequences if not accepted.
-Understanding how Part 36 operates, and how it differs from other settlement offers, is essential for SQE1.
+Understanding how Part 36 operates, and how it differs from other settlement offers, is essential.

 Key Term: Part 36 offer